 Before you can file for bankruptcy you will need to gather the necessary documentation.
 This includes copies of your income statements from the last 6 months, current bills and statements from all creditors, income tax documents, mortgage information, details of any other income, retirement account information, rental leases, and other documents.

 You must include all sources of income such as from investments, rental property, businesses, child support, alimony, pensions, and food stamps, among others.
 All information must be current.
 Additionally, you must provide details of any previous bankruptcy that you filed.
 Keep in mind that it may take some time and effort to gather these documents in preparation for filing bankruptcy.

 Immediately upon filing a petition for bankruptcy, your creditors are no longer able to contact you for payment.
 Your case will be assigned to a trustee who will take charge of the liquidation of your assets.
 Any assets that are exempt cannot be included in this action.

 Many people are happy to learn that a large portion of their remaining assets are exempt, and a large portion of cases are concluded with no assets.

 Not sure where to file for bankruptcy in Massachusetts?
 The United States Bankruptcy Court District of Massachusetts has locations in Boston, Springfield, and Worcester.
 There’s also a Barnstable courthouse, but they do not accept pleadings for filing (those should be filed in Boston).

-Here are the court locations:
+Here are the main bankruptcy court locations in Massachusetts.

 Filing for bankruptcy can be complex, so it is essential to seek help from a qualified professional.
 The process is simplified significantly with assistance from an attorney who specializes in bankruptcy in Massachusetts.
 Your attorney will evaluate your information to determine whether you qualify for bankruptcy.
 If so, your lawyer will guide you through the process to ensure a favorable result.
-Use our site to help find a lawyer in Massachusetts today.